sunfoxy2k/antechamber/instructions/context_generation.md

 - **user_role**: The role, identity, or life situation of the user
 - **user_personality**: Key personality traits and characteristics
 - **what_they_are_doing_for_current_task**: Specific current activity or task they're engaged in, don't paraphrase the provided inspiration.
 Should be suitable for the inspiration but not a paraphrased version of the inspiration.
 It should allow for more than 5 conversation rounds.
+- **conversation_flow**: A series of 5 short, practical questions that naturally flow from the user's current situation and depend on the list of available tools.
+Each question should indicate which specific tool would be used to answer it, similar to "What time is it?" (time tool), "What's the distance from here to there?" (maps/location tool), "What transport options do I have?" (transportation tool)
 - Do not mention or relate to some app specific task.
 Should be general day to day not task that related specific to some tool.

 ## Important Guidelines